UE4SS/UE4SS/Guides/FullInstallationGuide.md

     - Example of a `game directory`: `D:\Games\Epic Games\SatisfactoryEarlyAccess\`
 4. The `game executable directory`.
     - This directory contains the real executable file for your game and is not part of the UE4SS directory structure.
-    - This directory also contains `UE4SS.log` and `UE4SS-ObjectDump.txt`.
     - Example of a `game executable directory`: `D:\Games\Epic Games\SatisfactoryEarlyAccess\FactoryGame\Binaries\Win64\`

 ## Choosing an installation directory

 You can install UE4SS in a couple of different ways.

-### Method #1
+### Method #1 (Preferred)

+⚠ Using method #1 will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game working directory`.

+The preferred and most straightforward way to install UE4SS is to choose the 'ue4ss_xinput' download and then just drag & drop all the necessary files in `<game executable directory>`.

+Now all you need to do is start your game and UE4SS will automatically be injected.

+---

+### Method #2

+⚠ Using method #2 will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game working directory`.

+Same as using method #1 except you choose the "ue4ss_standard" download and any instances of `xinput1_3.dll` becomes `ue4ss.dll`.

+This method requires that you manually inject `ue4ss.dll` after the game is launched.

+---

+### Method #3

-The preferred way to install UE4SS is to extract the zip file in any directory _outside_ the `game directory`, this is what's known as the `root directory`.
+This method is a way to install UE4SS in one place for all your games.
+Simply extract the zip file in any directory _outside_ the `game directory`, this is what's known as the `root directory`.
 You will then create a folder inside with the name of your game and drag `UE4SS-settings.ini` in to it, this is what's known as the `working directory`.

 If the path to your game executable is